The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Rejecting applicants legally and respectfully: Never state reasons that suggest discrimination ("We don't rent to Igbos" = illegal), always base rejection on legitimate business reasons (insufficient income, poor references, incomplete documentation), keep rejection brief and professional without detailed explanation, respond to rejected applicants within 2-3 days of decision, and don't engage in arguments if rejected applicants complain.

-Professional rejection maintains your reputation and avoids legal problems.
+Professional rejection protects your reputation and avoids legal problems.

 Keeping records of screening process: Document your entire screening process for each applicant—copies of all documents received, notes from reference check calls with dates and summaries, scoring rubric results if used, communication history (emails, messages), and reasons for acceptance or rejection.
-Records protect you if an applicant claims discrimination or if disputes arise later.
-Maintain records for at least 1 year after filling vacancy.
+These records defend you if an applicant claims discrimination or if disputes arise later.
+Maintain records for at least 1 year after filling the vacancy.

 Technology and Digital Screening Tools